wanghaisheng/responsive-landing-page-starter/content/blog/en/recieve-sms-messages-with-asp-net-mvc-framework-dr.md

 ![Project settings](/content/blog/how-to-receive-sms-messages-with-asp-net-mvc-framework/projectsettings.png)

-## Set the SMS Callback Webhook URL for Your Nexmo Number
+## Set the SMS Callback Webhook URL for Your Vonage Number

 Now use the Vonage CLI to create a Vonage app and a webhook for it.